0x0539/tap.io/README.md

 #### update(state)

-This function should perform an *in place* update of the state object, according to the rules of your game.
+The update function should perform an *in place* update of the state object, according to the rules of your game.
 That means, for example, it could contain code like the following:

 ```